1SHERWIN/happy-work-record/README.md

-# Record of progress in Sun Lab
+# Record of progress in Dr. Shuying Sun Lab
-## Includes scripts created
+## Includes created and used scripts